-In 2017, the two most common drugs detected for Indigenous detainees were cannabis (ranging from 52% in Sydney to 72% in Perth) and methamphetamine (ranging from 28% in Adelaide to 65% in Perth) (Table D2.17.10).
+In 2017, among detainees who provided urine at selected police stations, the two most common drugs detected for Indigenous detainees were cannabis (ranging from 52% in Sydney to 72% in Perth) and methamphetamine (ranging from 28% in Adelaide to 65% in Perth) (Table D2.17.10).

 What do research and evaluations tell us?

 Harmful use of illicit drugs is more prevalent amongst Indigenous Australians than non-Indigenous Australians.
 Poly-drug use is also more common among Indigenous Australians and includes alcohol and tobacco, but also cannabis and other substances.
 In certain areas, substances such as kava and petrol sniffing are also used by Indigenous Australians (Wilkes et al. 2014).